raghuSpark/CPing/README.md

 # CPing - Coding Calendar

-## About
-CPing is born out of our need to have a single place to view all the coding contests happening across many platforms.<br>
+CPing is born out of our need to have a single place to view all the coding contests happening across many platforms.
 The app automatically updates all the coding contests and hackathons.
 You will never miss any contest.
 CPing aims to promote and help grow the competitive programming community worldwide.

 This app is very easy to use and has a high priority to the user's comfort.